fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 ### AltSoftSerial

-### AutoSoftSerial485
+### AltSoftSerialAuto485

-AutoSoftSerial485 is not available as a library although I could make it a library.
+AutoSoft485 is not available as a library although I could make it a library.

 I am now working to improve this code.
+Note that each code has its own copy at the moment.

 ### AltSoftSerialUno2

+This is the code where I have modified AutoSoft485

 ### AutoSoftSerialUno2